mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 **Create a new repo on GitHub**

-Go to GitHub and click on the down arrow by the plus sign at the top right of the page (just to the left of your account avatar) and select 'new repository.'
+Go to GitHub and click on the down arrow by the plus sign at the top right of the page (just to the left of your account avatar) and select 'new repository.' *If you don't have a GitHub account, make one now.
+It's free.*

-Give the new repository a name of 'your-username.github.io'.
+Give the new repository a name of `your-username.github.io`.
 Obviously substitute your username.
-For example, mine is mishatuesday.github.io
+For example, mine is `mishatuesday.github.io`

 Click on the blue 'Create repository' button at the bottom of the page.